-- We provide a polynomial-time algorithm for computing the expected makespan of a schedule.
-This algorithm is the fundamental basis for designing and comparing heuristics that find efficient schedules for arbitrary DAGs. - We propose a set of heuristics for solving DAG-CHKPTSCHED for general DAGs.
-To the best of our knowledge, these heuristics are unique in the literature, since previous work lacked an algorithm to estimate the makespan of a schedule (except when the DAG is a linear chain [13]).
+- We show that although DAG-CHKPTSCHED can be solved in polynomial time for fork DAGs, its associated decision problem is NP-complete for join DAGs.
+This result shows the intrinsic complexity of DAG-CHKPTSCHED, but is largely expected as both the linearization of the DAG and the location of the checkpoints must be determined. - We study the simple instance of the problem where no task is checkpointed.
+We show that optimal schedules for tree-shaped DAGs are depth-first schedules, but the complexity for general DAGs remains open. - We provide a polynomial-time algorithm for computing the expected makespan of a schedule.
+This algorithm gives a fundamental basis for designing and comparing scheduling heuristics for arbitrary DAGs. - We propose a set of heuristics for solving DAG-CHKPTSCHED for general DAGs and evaluate these heuristics quantitatively.
+To the best of our knowledge, these heuristics are unique in the literature since previous work lacked an algorithm to estimate the makespan of a schedule (except when the DAG is a linear chain [13]).